ainsleys/derivadex-api-docs/source/includes/main.md

 ## Making a deposit

+DerivaDEX is a decentralized exchange.
+As such, trading is non-custodial.
+Users are responsible for their own funds, which are deposited to the DerivaDEX smart contracts on Ethereum for trading.

 To deposit funds on DerivaDEX, first ensure that you have created an Ethereum account.
 The deposit interaction is between a user and the DerivaDEX smart contracts.
 To be more explicit, you will not be utilizing the WebSocket API to facilitate a deposit.
 The DerivaDEX Solidity smart contracts adhere to the [Diamond Standard](https://medium.com/derivadex/the-diamond-standard-a-new-paradigm-for-upgradeability-569121a08954).
 The `deposit` smart contract function you will need to use is located in the `Trader` facet, at the address of the main `DerivaDEX` proxy contract.

+Note: Valid deposit collateral is curated by the smart contract and is managed by governance.

 ```plaintext
 // solidity